milvus-io/milvus/docs/design_docs/index_design.md

 RootCoordinate, it will first check whether the same index has been created according to the parameters.
 If the same index has been created, it will return the IndexBuildID of the existing task.
 Otherwise, assign a globally unique IndexBuildID to the task, then records the task in the MetaTable, and writes the MetaTable to the ETCD, and then returns it to RootCoordinate.
-At this point RootCoordinate already knows that it has successfully sent the task to IndexCoordinate.
+At this point, RootCoordinate already knows that it has successfully sent the task to IndexCoordinate.
 In fact, the index construction has not been completed yet.
-IndexCoordinate will have a background process to find all the index tasks that need to be allocated periodically, and then allocate it to IndexNode for actual execution.
+IndexCoordinate will have a background process to find all the index tasks that need to be allocated periodically, and then allocate them to IndexNode for actual execution.

 When IndexCoordinate receives a request to delete an index from RootCoordinate, IndexCoordinate traverses the MetaTable,